niyaan21/thereportgenscholar/README.md

 *   `generate-report-from-file.ts`: Generates a report based on an uploaded file and user guidance.
 *   `generate-daily-prompt-flow.ts`: Creates a "Prompt of the Day" for the dashboard.
 *   `extract-mindmap-concepts.ts`: Extracts key concepts and a main idea from text for mind mapping.
+*   `transcribe-and-analyze-flow.ts`: Transcribes audio/video files and performs thematic analysis.
+*   `text-to-speech-flow.ts`: Converts text from report sections into playable audio.
-*   (Planned) Flows for interview transcription, plagiarism detection, multi-language processing, etc.
+*   (Planned) Flows for plagiarism detection, multi-language processing, etc.

 These flows are called by Next.js Server Actions defined in `src/app/actions.ts`.